brandt/redis-expired-key-liberator/README.md

 # redis-expired-key-liberator

+Release thy keys from the bonds of this mortal datastore!

+## Description

 A simple script that reads through a given RDB file and performs a GET on every expired key it finds.
 This prompts Redis to garbage collect that item.

 This was built as a workaround for a situation where the [Redis lazy garbage collection algorithm][] was not freeing memory fast enough.